Guide to Work, Study, Travel and Living Abroad

 I became more comfortable choosing the program because it described how my fundamental needs would be met when I arrived on site.

-In every case, you should receive answers from the organization as well as from your own research necessary to factor in the associated additional costs.
-Costs can include those related to the field school, including travel to and from the program, optional additional excursions and tours, the cost of tuition if you choose to receive college credit, food, drinks, visa fees, and equipment.
+In every case, you should receive answers from the organization and from your own research necessary to factor in the associated additional costs.
+Costs can include those related to the field school, including travel to and from the program, optional other excursions and tours, the cost of tuition if you choose to receive college credit, food, drinks, visa fees, and equipment.

 2) University Credit

-If you are going to a program through your University then you will likely receive credit for the field school experience, but always enquire.
+Suppose you are going to a program through your university.
+In that case, you will likely receive credit for the field school experience, but always enquire.
 If you choose to go through a different program, the situation can get more tricky.
-First, make sure you choose a program that is accredited and offers academic credit.
+First, make sure you choose an accredited program that offers academic credit.
 The program listing will tell you if university credit is available.
 Many programs are run through different universities than the one you attend, and you can gain and transfer credit from their institution.
-Alternately, your study abroad department can set up a course of study such that you can receive direct credit or take a program as part of an Independent Study curriculum.
-I recommend meeting with your study abroad advisor and working with them directly to figure out the course of study that will work best for you after a discussion of your interests with your department advisor.
+Alternatively, your study abroad department can set up a course of study such that you can receive direct credit or take a program as part of an Independent Study curriculum.
+I recommend meeting with your study abroad advisor and working with them directly to figure out the course of study that will work best for you after discussing your interests with your department advisor.

 3) Reputation

-Field schools can be difficult.
-You are out of your comfort zone, doing hours of physical labor daily with the same group of people, for weeks to even months at a time.
-While most archaeologists find field schools to be an incredible and life-changing experience that evolves into a lifelong passion, the commitment required should not be underestimated.
-For this reason, you want to make sure you are attending a reputable and quality program.
-There are horror stories of programs where too many students were crammed into tents in the rain, given too little food, and provided with unsanitary bathrooms.
-Dysentery is not something you want to get at all, and it’s even worse getting it at the same time as your friends in a jungle without private bathrooms…especially when it could all have been avoided.
-So do your research.
+Field schools can be challenging.
+You are out of your comfort zone, doing hours of physical labor daily with the same group of people for weeks to months.
+While most archaeologists find field schools an incredible and life-changing experience that evolves into a lifelong passion, the commitment required should not be underestimated.
+For this reason, you want to ensure you attend a reputable and quality program.
+There are horror stories of programs where too many students were crammed into tents in the rain, given too little food, and provided unsanitary bathrooms.
+Dysentery is not something you want to get at all, and it's even worse getting it at the same time as your friends in a jungle without private bathrooms…especially when it could all have been avoided.
+So, do your research.

-The easiest thing you can do is simply search for the program online.
-Does the program have any reviews, a good website, a Facebook page?
+The easiest thing you can do is search for the program online.
+Does the program have any reviews, a good website, or a Facebook page?
 Email.
-Ask the organization to provide you with more details regarding what is included, what to expect, and if they can put you in direct contact with former students to ask them questions.
+Ask the organization for more details regarding what is included, what to expect, and whether they can put you in direct contact with former students to ask them questions.

-Another resource that is underutilized is simply to ask your archaeology professors about the field school.
-Networking is important in academia, so your professors mostly likely know their colleagues working in the same region, or have heard stories at the very least.
+Another underutilized resource is asking your archaeology professors about the field school.
+Networking is essential in academia, so your professors likely know their colleagues working in the same region or have heard stories at the very least.
 They can give you recommendations or tell you where and what to avoid.

-Ask friends, upperclassmen, or graduate students where they went!
-By so doing, you can receive a first-hand account of their experiences and know more precisely what you’re getting.
-And don’t be shy to ask strangers — trust me, archaeologists love to talk about field schools.
+Ask friends, upper-level students, or graduate students where they went!
+By so doing, you can receive a first-hand account of their experiences and know more precisely what you're getting.
+And don't be shy to ask strangers — trust me, archaeologists love to talk about field schools.

 Tools

-The tool that helped me most while assessing my options was the interactive map of field schools at the database website offered by Archaeological Fieldwork Opportunities Bulletin.
-The website interface takes the form of an interactive map of the world, with pins showing the locations of field schools on every continent except Antarctica.
+The tool that helped me most while assessing my options was the interactive map of field schools at the database website offered by the Archaeological Fieldwork Opportunities Bulletin.
+The web interface takes the form of an interactive map of the world, with pins showing the locations of field schools on every continent except Antarctica.
 You can narrow your search by country and view a list of matching field schools.
-Then you can select from any of the matches to read all the detailed information in what they call a "profile."
+Then, you can select from any matches to read all the detailed information in what they call a "profile."

-The program profile contains as much information as the school itself provides.
-For example, The Maya Research Program, my field school, has one of the most detailed profiles on the site.
-It provides everything from the cost of lodging, scholarship information, whether you will receive academic credit, as well as a link to the actual website.
+The archeological field program profile contains as much information as the school itself provides.
+For example, The Maya Research Program, which will run for some time and is my field school, has one of the most detailed profiles on the site.
+It includes everything from the cost of lodging to scholarship information, whether you will receive academic credit and a link to the actual website.

 Commit

-Finally, you need to commit to an archeological field school.
-Spots can fill up early, and you want to make sure you have one of them!
-I cannot stress enough how what an incredible experience I had in field school.
-The field school provided me an edge academically, gave me a set of archaeological skills and experiences my classmates didn’t have, but it opened up my worldview, served as a great starting point for solo travel, helped to improve Spanish language skills, developed a sense of self-reliance, and taught me how to make friends and work as a team member and leader.
+Nevertheless, it opened up my worldview, served as a great starting point for solo travel, helped me to improve my Spanish language skills, developed a sense of self-reliance, and taught me how to make friends and work as a team member and leader.
 After my first year, I went back again and even conducted research to write my undergraduate thesis.
 And it was fun.
-I made friends who I’m still close with, learned how strong I can be inside and out, swam in a beautiful cenote, hiked through a jungle every day, climbed ancient ruins, and excavated Maya burials.
-I know it can be a little overwhelming to choose a field school, but don’t let that stop you.
+I made friends with whom I'm still close and learned how to do it.
+It was fun.
+I made friends with whom I’m still near, knew how strong I could be inside and out, swam in a beautiful cenote, hiked through a jungle daily, climbed ancient ruins, and excavated Maya burials.
+Choosing a field school can be a little overwhelming, but don't let that stop you.
 It will be worth it in the end.

 Walking through jungle